daveshaheen/sandbox/dotnet/api/README.md

     docker run -d -p 5000:5000 --name rates-api rates-api-runtime:latest

+Logs are stored in Docker /app/logs directory on a persistent volume.

 If you have dotnet installed the run the following from the csproj directory.

     dotnet restore